rubengr16/42/42cursus/inception/README.md

 #### Configure NGINX
 The mail NGINX config file is located in `/etc/nginx/nginx.conf` which can include other files in `/etc/nginx/http.d/*.conf`, but we decide to change the first one as it is the main.
 Almost all possible directives will be parametrized and substituted by args using `sed -i`.

 We add on the top-most level the `daemon off;` directive to execute NGINX without a daemon on the background and don't need to specified this with a flag.

 Later, inside the `http` block we define a `server` one to attend our requirements.

 On it we'll start by setting the `listen` directives for IPv4 and IPv6 in the port `443` for `ssl`. `SSL` or Secure Sockets Layer is the security protocol which enables the use of `https`.
 For this sake we add the `ssl_certificate` to indicate the location of the public certificate, `ssl_certificate_key` to set the path of the private key and the versions of TLS in `ssl_protocols` -Transfer Layer Security is the succesor and improved version of SSL3.0-.

 With `server_name` we can set the desired names of the server.

 The `location` directive sets the configuration depending on a request URI, using `~` after the directive indicates a regex will be used to match the location.
-In our case we will use `^.+\.php.*$`, but maybe with `\.php$` could be perfec.
+In our case we will use `^.+\.php.*$`, but maybe with `\.php$` could be perfect.

 `root` sets the root directory for requests, it will be used when a location block has not its own root directive.

 `index` and `fastcgi_index` sets a file name that will be appended after a URI that ends with a slash.

 `include fastcgi_params` includes the basic params for fastcgi included in `/etc/nginx/fastcgi_params`.
 It defines by default the `QUERY_STRING` which receives the args writen after the `?` in the request line.

 `fastcgi_split_path_info regex;` defines a regular expression that captures a value for the `$fastcgi_path_info` variable.
 The regular expression should have two captures: the first becomes a value of the `$fastcgi_script_name` variable, the second becomes a value of the `$fastcgi_path_info variable`.
 In our case, we will be using the following regex `^(.+\.php)(.*)$`, where the first capture is everything until a `.php` is found -and included- and the rest is the second capture.

 After the split directive, we can define de params `SCRIPT_FILENAME` and `PATH_INFO` using `$document_root$fastcgi_script_name` and `$fastcgi_path_info` respectively.
 As you may notice, a new variable, `document_root`, has just arrived, it has the same value as the defined in the `root` directive.

 ## MariaDB